CeeKayTech/tip-calculator/README.md

 css
 javascript

+directions

+check the dist directory for the html and JavaScript files

 at the end of this project you should be able to create a tip calculator and make it functional by adding javascript.

  how it works!